 As part of our compliance work, we can ensure you have training, administration and management support that enables you to effectively and efficiently manage the requirements of the AIFMD.
 The demands are quite extensive, and include providing information to the FCA on the following issues:

 - Information about the persons who are actually conducting the business of the alternative investment fund manager.
 This means identifying the personnel who carry out the work that manages the funds.

 - A full program of activity that is connected to the fund management.
 This is an outline of all the processes and mid to long-term plans that the AIFM has.
 The information required here is extensive.

 - The remuneration policies and practices of the fund managers also have to be outlined.
 The level of detail here is again extensive, and hints at the transparency that has resulted due to the directive being put into place.

 - The fund managers also have to be quite clear on the details of any arrangements for the delegation of activities to third parties.
 This again illustrates just how transparent the process is in the wake of the global financial meltdown.
 The European Union is obviously aiming at finding out everything it can about the practices of alternative investment fund managers.
 This is an attempt to push towards the full transparency of financial processes.

 - When it comes to the funds that they want to manage AIFMs also have to give full information on the investment strategies they intend to follow.
 This is different to what came before, and again illustrates just how much information is required until the European Union are satisfied that all dealings are transparent and have integrity.

-The paperwork and the administration involved in meeting these requirements is something we have experience in, and we are confident we can provide a service that reduces your workload, and allows you to get on with managing the investments you have been entrusted with.
+We have experience in dealing with the paperwork and administration involved in meeting the requirements of the Directive.
+We are confident we can provide a service that reduces your workload and allows you to get on with managing the investments you have been entrusted with.